bow/abifpy/README.rst

 The module provides the following methods and attributes: ::

 seq(sequence)
-    returns a string of nucleotide sequence as called by the basecaller
+    returns a string of nucleotide sequence from the trace file.

 qual([char=True])
-    returns a list of ascii characters of phred quality values (offset 33) if char=False, the phred quality values is returned instead
+    returns a list of ascii characters of phred quality values (offset 33) if ``char=False``, the phred quality values is returned instead.

 trim(sequence[, cutoff=0.05])
     Trims the sequence using Richard Mott's algorithm (used in phred)